huijunyam/quiz-master/README.md

 #Quiz Master

 Quiz Master utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+The web application is deployed to Heroku

 [Quiz Master](https://quizmaster1.herokuapp.com/#/)